cvisscher/blue/bracket.md

 In the spirit of March Madness, this is an opportunity to explore the pages of the blue and vote for your favorite hymn (a full list of hymns in the Blue _Psalter Hymnal_ can be found at [hymnary.org](https://hymnary.org/hymnal/BPsH)

 ## The Bracket
-The full 64-hymn bracket can be found here: [printable bracket](https://cvisscher.github.io/blue/64-hymn-bracket.pdf)
+The starting full 64-hymn bracket can be found here: [printable bracket](https://cvisscher.github.io/blue/64-hymn-bracket.pdf)

+The bracket after one round can be found here: [round 2 bracket](https://cvisscher.github.io/blue/64-hymn-bracket-round-2.pdf)

 The bracket seeding was conducted using a rigorous 2-step methodological approach based on a selection of 64 hymns.
 Note that traditional advent and lent* hymns (*unless it is a song that could be, say, used for communion year-round) have been omitted.
 1. A 1-5 star rating by me (based upon my feelings about each song during a layover), followed by